Day of Surgery

 If we have planned to have the Mohs procedure followed by reconstruction under

 conscious sedation or general anesthesia, then you will not be able to eat, drink,

 or take anything by mouth after midnight the evening before.

 If there is any confusion, please call us so that this can be clarified prior to your

 Should I take my normal medications the day of surgery?

 Unless otherwise instructed, you should take all of your normal prescription medicines before surgery.
-You will only be instructed to stop your blood-thinning medications (aspirin, Plavix, Coumadin) if appropriate.
-This should only be done after you have discussed this with Dr. O'Quinn and your cardiologist or primary care physician.
+You will only be instructed to stop your blood-thinning medications (aspirin, Plavix/clopidogrel, Coumadin/warfarin) if appropriate.
+This should only be done after you have discussed this with Drs.
+O'Quinn or Owen and your cardiologist or primary care physician.

-You will always take critical medications such as those to control blood pressure and diabetes.
+You will always take essential medications such as those to control blood pressure and diabetes.